 Oblt.
 Engelbert Endraß on board

-After some months on the cruiser Deutschland and some escort ships, he was assigned in October 1937 to the U-boat force.
+After some months serving on the pocket battleship Deutschland and some escort vessels, he was assigned to the U-boat force in October 1937.
 He joined U-47 in December 1938 as Leutnant z.
 See.
-Endraß was IWO when Günther Prien made his famous Scapa Flow attack and sank the HMS Royal Oak.
+Endraß was 1WO when Günther Prien made his famous Scapa Flow attack and sank HMS Royal Oak.

 His first patrol with U-46 was very successful.
-Endraß sank five ships with a total of 35,347 tons, including the British auxiliary cruiser Carinthia of 20,277 tons.
-His second patrol on U-46 was also a great success.
-Although the main (attack) periscope was damaged, he sank five ships with a total of 27,038 tons, including another British auxiliary cruiser, the Dunvegan Castle of 15,007 tons.
-After returning from this patrol Engelbert Endraß received the Knights Cross.
-Five patrols later he received the Oak Leaves.
-In September 1941 he left U-46 and a month later took over the Type VIIC U-boat U-567.
+Endraß sank five ships with a total of 35,347 tons, including the British auxiliary cruiser HMS Carinthia of 20,277 tons.
+Although hampered by a damaged main (attack) periscope, he repeated that success on his second patrol: he sank five ships, in total 27,038 tons, including another British auxiliary cruiser, the Dunvegan Castle of 15,007 tons.
+After returning from this patrol Endraß was awarded the Knights Cross.
+After the seventh patrol, the Oak Leaves were added.
+In September 1941 he left U-46 and a month later took over the type VIIC U-boat U-567.

-On 31 March, 1942 (three months after his death) the daily Wehrmachtsbericht announced:
+Three months later on 31 March 1942 the daily Wehrmachtsbericht announced:

 Das Unterseeboot unter Führung von Kapitänleutnant Endraß, Träger des Eichen laubes zum Ritterkreuz des Eisernen Kreuzes, ist von Feindfahrt nicht zurück gekehrt.
 Ein hervorragender Unterseebootkommandant ist mit seiner tapferen Besatzung vor dem Feind geblieben.

-(The U-boat under command of Kapitänleutnant Endraß, recipient of the Knights Cross with Oak Leaves, has not returned from patrol.
-An outstanding U-boat commander is on an eternal patrol with his brave crew.)
+(The U-boat under the command of Kapitänleutnant Endraß, recipient of the Knights Cross with Oak Leaves, has not returned from patrol.
+An outstanding U-boat commander is on eternal patrol with his brave crew.)